sbischoff-ai/localbricks/README.md

 ## Prerequisites

 Install these on your workstation:

-- Git, with access to the company Enterprise GitHub repository
 - Docker Desktop or Docker Engine with Docker Compose
 - Optional: `uv`, only needed if you also want to run checks outside Docker